 6) CARS MORE IMPORTANT THAN THE COMMUNITY: One big reason the city changed the plan was to keep from having to close a lane of traffic on the FDR Drive to build flood walls along the highway.
 This has not been an impediment during other projects like Rockefeller University and the Hospital for Special Surgery further north on FDR Drive.
 Lanes were closed.

 Comptroller Stringer has suggested eliminating cars totally during reconstruction of the BQE.
 They have also appointed a panel of experts to take a look at that entire project.
+(Update Aug.
+2021–The city is reducing lanes on the BQE so promenade will survive and reconstruction can be put off.)
 We are still waiting for a serious look at decking over FDR as a means of providing needed protection, reducing pollution and expanding the park.
 The highway has three northbound lanes through the neighborhood, which merge to two lanes just north of our neighborhood.
 If construction closes a lane, they can just merge a mile or so sooner.
 It will have little effect on traffic.
 Even if it did, community should be more important than traffic.

 7) CON ED EXCUSE: The current “Preferred Plan” will have a path next to the FDR with a steep hill rising to the elevated park.
 The DDC says this is to keep a “sensitive” Con Ed line from being weighted down and to have access to it.
 That is why the bike path will be essentially in a ditch next to the FDR where bikers can inhale fumes from vehicles instead of fresh air from the river.
 The previous plan allowed for a tunnel under the berms, but that better idea was abandoned with no explanation as to why it’s not acceptable.
 We have never heard from Con Ed about this.
 The MTA studied the L Train for three years and said they had an insurmountable problem that would require the full shutdown of the entire line.
 The Governor brought in a team of experts that reversed that decision in a week.
 We also need a panel of experts to reevaluate the reality of Con Ed’s needs–and the entire project.